Skip to main content

 Is there a farmers market in your neighbourhood that vacationers flock to?
 An annual art show?
 A carnival?
 An expo?
 A parade?
 Find the events that attract local tourists and make your presence known there.
 Try purchasing a booth or tent and investing in some branded swag to help your potential customers think of you both at the event and after.

-If you’re feeling extra savvy, keep your merchandise front-and-centre and use a mobile credit card reader to initiate curbside contactless payments.
-This will boost your bottom line, and help you bank valuable facetime with your clientele.
+If you’re feeling extra savvy, keep your merchandise front and centre and use a mobile credit card reader to initiate curbside contactless payments.
+These strategies will boost your bottom line and help you bank valuable face time with your clientele.

 9. Invest in Targeted Advertising.